-The Dutch Internet Standards Platform respects your privacy.
+The Dutch Internet Standards Platform respects your privacy and strives to minimize the collection and processing of your personal data.
 With this privacy statement, we would like to inform you about what personal data we collect when you use our website and other services on Internet.nl and how we process this data.
 Your rights are covered by the applicable laws, mainly the European General Data Protection Regulation (GDPR) and the Dutch Telecommunications Act.

 What data will be collected?